michael71/Lanbahn-Spark/README.md

 <h2>Pre-Requisites</h2>
 <pre>
-1) lanbahn hardware with Spark Core (see http://www.lanbahn.net/spark)
+1) lanbahn hardware with Spark Core (see http://www.lanbahn.net/spark )
 2) "firmware_A121.bin" installed on Spark Core
-3) local spark-server
+and, if you want to have a fast response to commands:
+3) a spark-server in your local network (see documentation on http://docs.spark.io/ )
 </pre>